visakan4/EventBook_Android_Application/README.md

 ## Video (Screen cast)

-Here is the [link](https://www.youtube.com/watch?v=pdt37wGrviE&feature=youtu.be) of the video which showcases the features of the applicaiton.
+Here is the [link](https://www.youtube.com/watch?v=pdt37wGrviE&feature=youtu.be "Youtube link") of the video which showcases the features of the application.

 ## Installation